0x416c616e/AdiaScript/README.md

 This is made for 64-bit Windows.
 I might add support for other operating systems in the future though.

-You must have Java 15 installed in order to run the program.
+You must have Java 15 (or higher) installed in order to run the program.

 # Instructions